 Types of Counterfeit Coins

 Counterfeiters make struck counterfeit coins the same way a mint manufactures a genuine coin by a planchet between two coin dies in a coining press.
-The counterfeiter can create the coin dies by engraving them by hand, using the spark erosion method, using a one-to-one transfer engraving lathe, using the plating method, or the impact technique.
+The counterfeiter can create the coin dies by engraving them by hand, using the spark erosion method, a one-to-one transfer engraving lathe, the plating method, or the impact technique.
 Any of these techniques leads to an incredibly deceptive counterfeit coin.

 Altered and Doctored Coins

 The cheapest and quickest way to make money by deceiving a coin collector is to take an ordinary coin and modify it to look like an expensive and rare coin.
 For example, a counterfeiter can purchase a 1909 Lincoln cent with the designer's initials of V. D. B. on the reverse for under twenty dollars.
-A skilled counterfeiter can then add an S mint mark to the obverse and make the coin appear to be worth over $1,000.
+A skilled counterfeiter can then add an S mint mark to the obverse and make the coin appear worth over $1,000.

 Split coins are another example of a counterfeit coin that has been radically altered.
 The counterfeiter will take two common coins, split them in half, and glue or solder the two halves together.
 This process will yield a coin that will give the illusion of a rare and more expensive coin.
 For example, a Buffalo nickel minted in 1926 at the Philadelphia mint can be purchased for under $100.
 Another Buffalo nickel minted in 1929 at the San Francisco mint can also be purchased for under $100.
 A skilled counterfeiter can split the two coins in half and use the obverse of the 1926 nickel with the reverse of the 1929 nickel from San Francisco and create a 1926-S Buffalo nickel that is worth close to $10,000.